miguelssimao/coordinates-shortener/README.md

 *   **Copy to Clipboard:** easily copy the shortened coordinates to your clipboard
 *   **User-Friendly Interface:** simple and clean design with light and dark themes
 *   **Error Handling:** input validation prevents errors from incorrect formats or invalid values
-*   **Mobile Responsiveness:** the tool is designed to also work on smaller screen sizes or devices
+*   **Mobile Responsiveness:** designed to also work on smaller screen sizes and mobile devices

 ## Usage